Imaginea/i-tagger/README.md

 # Solution or proposal

-Little Object-Oriented-Principles are infused in to Python scriptic nature, for eay extensible and maitanance.
+Little Object-Oriented-Principles are infused in to Python scriptic nature, for easy extensible and maintenance.

 **What we solved using this code?**
  - Top level accuracies on open Conll dataset 2003